 - I miss the burst shots of DSLR when shooting things like birds

-- Depth of field when you shoot say Jungles is definitely missing
+- The depth of field when you shoot say Jungles is definitely missing

 I must admit there have been phases in my traveling life when I have gone off camera completely.
 That’s a story for another day.